geraldsilvertreebrands/spim/docs/architecture.md

 - in a detail view page (full value, readonly).
 For example, this will also show the "justification" field for the attribute value, in a small font and grey writing, under the value.
 - editing interface for the attribute.
 - handling the data from the editing UI and turning back into the correct value format.
-If not specific, falls back on a default class that renders the value sanely.
+If not specified, falls back on a default class that renders the value sanely.
 Useful for showing, e.g., category paths and names instead of just IDs, etc.

 ## Versioned attributes